Pjulax/Social-Lending-Service/README.md

 # Welcome to LendTree - The Social Lending App
 ## DevMountain aka Metis team are authors of this Social Lending backend application.

-### Not so long description how our API works
+### Brief description how our API works
-Social Lending application proceeds loans concluded between users, so API is divided to handle two types of users, borrower and lender.
-User is borrower and lender at the same moment.
+Social Lending application proceeds loans concluded between users.
+There are two types of users, borrower and lender.
+User has borrower and lender roles at the same moment.

 Borrower creates auctions for loans and choose from list of offers.

 Lender can get other users auctions and submit offer to them with specified annual percentage rate.

 When borrower accept offer to auction application connects to bank api and check if lender has money on account, if he has borrower gets instant transfer of money so loan starts.

 At this point borrower can get informations about his loans with installments and lender can get informations about his investments state (loans with installments at side of lender have been named investments).

 Borrower must pay manually for each installment, every month of delay is charged with fine.

 #### API Security for users